AnadeOre/LaTeX-Guide/Guide/3- Styling.md

 Things are starting to look pretty good!

-It is now time for us to make lists and columns to make this document look even better
+It is now time for us to make lists to make this document look even better